inf112-v21/G6-1/deliverables/ObligatoriskOppgave2/ObligatoriskOppgave2.md

     Work task:
 - Distribute cards to players

-**5) As a user, I want to be able to see see my cards, so that I know what options I have for movement**
+**5) As a user, I want to be able to see my cards, so that I know what options I have for movement**

     Acceptance criteria: